*All experiences are non-refundable.

 You will go home with a great experience:

 However, your project will need at least 24 hours to cool.(glass can take up to 24 hours to come down to room temperature, because cooling too quickly will cause it to crack or even shatter, so you will not be able to take your item home on the night of your class) If you are making a Percolla Reed or Mantello Hook, the wait time is one week.
+With these project there are extra steps to grind and add the metal piece to the project.
 Pick-up will be available during our studio hours, which are: Wednesday – Friday 11am to 7pm and Saturday 10am to 4pm.
+Shipping is also available for a flat rate of $20(multiple items may be shipped in the same box).
 See you soon!

 Why are there only a few colors to choose from?